spiral/docs/basics/prototype.md

 $ php app.php prototype:list
 ```

-> You can remove `spiral/prototype` extension after all injects are complete.
+> You can remove the `spiral/prototype` extension after all injects are complete.

 ## Custom Properties
 You can register any number of prototyped properties using `Spiral\Prototype\Bootloader\PrototypeBootloader` in your bootloader: